plasoc/axiplasma/README.md

 2. In the TCL command line, use the "cd" command to change the directory to "/hdl/projects/Nexys4".
 3. Under the tools menu, use "Run TCL script.." to run the create_project.tcl script located in "/hdl/projects/Nexys4".

 At this point, the simulator can be started to demonstrate an application and compilation can be started to generate a bit file that already has the bootloader loaded into BRAM.
+More documentation can be found in the sources themselves.

 #### Software